glotzerlab/signac-docs/docs/source/jobs.rst

 .. warning::

-    It is recommended to use [file locks](https://pypi.org/project/filelock/) when accessing HDF5-files in parallel, *i.e.*, from multiple operations that are independent from each other.
+    It is recommended to use `file locks <https://pypi.org/project/filelock/>`_ when accessing HDF5 files in parallel, *i.e.*, from multiple operations that are independent from each other.

 Low-level API
 -------------